 Istanbul, Turkey: Here, Jo and I had the pleasure of a small group (12) tour for two days to see all of the big attractions in Istanbul.
 From Hagia Sophia and Blue Mosque to the Grand Bazaar, this is definitely something everyone should experience in their lifetime.
 It was also my #1 bucket list item!

-Why This Cruise?
+Why The Black Sea Cruise?

 I love to shop around for cruise deals and when I stumbled upon this cruise, deeply discounted to $699 for an inside room, I jumped at the opportunity.
 Luckily, my friend Jo is not one to be left behind so she gladly signed up to share the room with me.
 This cruise was actually a three-week sailing for many of our fellow passengers.